million12/docker-typo3-flow-neos-abstract/README.md

 #### Build phase

 During *build process* of your image, TYPO3 Neos will be pre-installed using `composer install` and embedded inside the image as a tar achive.
 Using ENV variables (listed below) you can customise pre-install process: provide custom distribution (e.g. from your GitHub repo) or specify different version of TYPO3 Neos.
 For detailed info about how this pre-install script works, see [pre-install-typo3-neos.sh](container-files/build-typo3-neos/pre-install-typo3-neos.sh).

+In addition, if in the root directory of your repository have executable 'build.sh' it will be executed as `build.sh --preinstall`.
+You can easily add custom build steps there which you want to run during Docker build phase.

 #### Container launched